input-output-hk/peras-design/site/docs/reports/tech-report-1.md

 ### Overview

 A presentation of the motivation and principles of the protocol is available in these [slides](https://docs.google.com/presentation/d/1QGCvDoOJIWug8jJgCNv3p9BZV-R8UZCyvosgNmN-lJU/edit).
-We summarize the main points here but refer the interested reader to the slides and the research article for details.
+We summarize the main points here but refer the interested reader to the slides for details.

 * Peras adds a Voting layer on top of Praos, Cardano's Nakamoto-style consensus protocol.
 * In every voting round, stakeholders (SPOs) get selected to be part of the voting committee through a stake-based sortition mechanism (using their existing VRF keys) and vote for the newest block at least $L$ slots old, where $L$ is a parameter of the construction (e.g., $L$ = 120 slots).